wudixiaotie/simple_im/README.md

 # simple_im
+### Erlang/OTP Version: 18
 #### I use toml as transmission protocol instead of xml or json.
 #### Use ets table as session store.
 #### Use postgresql as database for user & group information store.
+#### The pg connection pool implement by myself instead of use poolboy, why?
+Because the [pg driver](https://github.com/epgsql/epgsql) allow concurrent pgsql:equery on same connection.
 #### Use redis as cache store for :
 1. online IM service IP&Port.
 2. offline message.
 3. client token & service relationship.

-#### The pg connection pool implement by myself instead of use poolboy, why?
-Because the [pg driver](https://github.com/epgsql/epgsql) allow concurrent pgsql:equery on same connection.
 ## Protocol
 ### Request:
 #### login: